OptimalLockdown/Covid19inEngland/docsource/Prediction.rst

 .. _Prediction:

-Predictions for the UK (updated daily)
+Predictions for the UK (10th April)
 ================================================

 Number of infected